Search The Inn

 An excellent web page on installing keep alive on just about any decoder is located here.
 It is a very comprehensive list.
 Also, in the article are instructions on making your own Keep Alive with various references to the parts, theory, etc.

-One thing stated in the article that this author disagrees with in certain circumstances is the statement:
+One thing stated in the original article that this author disagrees with in certain circumstances is the statement:

 Note: Disable DC operation in CV 29 & set CV 11 to “0”, when using Stay/Keep Alives.